jonathanraitses/pixabayImageSearchApp/README.md

 const config = {
   // this is the api key for pixabay
   apiKey: '12556473-f3c29a14fbbca65ba699167e8',
-  // optional status bar color configuration, defaults to red if assigned.
+  // optional status bar color configuration, defaults to red if undefined.
   statusBarColor: 'red',
 };